-- Extension of our tree canopy to over 30 to 40 per cent of the city. - More than 80 per cent of our park visitors very satisfied. - Extension of natural area stewardship from five per cent currently to 100 per cent protected and restored.
+- □ Extension of our tree canopy to 30 to 40 per cent of the city. - □ Satisfaction level of 80 per cent among park visitors. - Extension of natural area stewardship from five per cent currently to 100 per cent protected and restored.